jkingharman/home/md/notes/easier_done_than_said.md

-title: easier done than said
+title: Easier Done than Said
 date: 08-02-2017
 tags: skating, psych, work

-"Yo!
+Yo!
 Fellah.
 Straight up: *how did you do that trick*?"
 I got asked this question last night out skating.
 Older skaters get it all the time.
 The kid who asked was a beginner (a "[grom](https://www.urbandictionary.com/define.php?term=grom)", as they're called in the wild) and my reply the usual: "sorry, but I don't know.
 Tricks are easier done than said."

 This is not just me being a nark.
 The brute fact is I really can't articulate how tricks are done.
 And that's because my knowledge of how to skate is what [Michael Polanyi](https://en.wikipedia.org/wiki/Michael_Polanyi) called "[tacit knowledge](https://en.wikipedia.org/wiki/Tacit_knowledge)".